 Code JFABE* Issued DRAFT/19

-English Learner and migrant students will have equal access to the same educational opportunities as other students within the district.
+English Learner (EL) and migrant students will have equal access to the same educational opportunities as other students within the district.

-A student will not be denied enrollment due to the lack of proof of immigration status and the district will not request that information from the parents/legal guardians.
+A student will not be denied enrollment due to the lack of proof of immigration status and the district will not request information regarding immigration status from the parents/legal guardians.

 Only the following two documents are required for enrollment: